neuro-inc/neuro-cli/CLI.md

 # Starts a container pytorch:latest on a machine with smaller GPU resources
 # (see exact values in `neuro config show`) and with two volumes mounted:
-#   storage://<home-directory>   --> /var/storage/home (in read-write mode),
+#   storage:/<home-directory>   --> /var/storage/home (in read-write mode),
-#   storage://neuromation/public --> /var/storage/neuromation (in read-only mode).
+#   storage:/neuromation/public --> /var/storage/neuromation (in read-only mode).
-neuro run --preset=gpu-small --volume=HOME pytorch:latest
+neuro run --preset=gpu-small --volume=storage::/var/storage/home:rw \
+--volume=storage:/neuromation/public:/var/storage/home:ro pytorch:latest

 # Starts a container using the custom image my-ubuntu:latest stored in neuromation
 # registry, run /script.sh and pass arg1 and arg2 as its arguments: